I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceallocandqueryinterfaceproperty.md

 <p>The method might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>The <b>WdfDeviceAllocAndQueryInterfaceProperty</b> method determines the amount of memory that is necessary to hold the requested device interface property.
 It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>. </p>

-<p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>

-<p>The <b>WdfDeviceAllocAndQueryInterfaceProperty</b> method determines the amount of memory that is necessary to hold the requested device interface property.
-It allocates enough memory to hold the data, and returns a handle to a framework memory object that describes the allocated memory.
-To access the data, your driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548715">WdfMemoryGetBuffer</a>. </p>
+To access the data, your driver can call <a href="..\wdfmemory\nf-wdfmemory-wdfmemorygetbuffer.md">WdfMemoryGetBuffer</a>. </p>

 <p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>